On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

-The valuation function $v_i=v_i(g(s),\theta_i)$ represents how strongly a neural component activates for certain outputs (high activation = high $v_i$, low activation = low $v_i$), and how much a component reduces the overall loss when processing certain inputs ($v_i$ is proportional to gradient of a loss function, $-\nabla_{\theta_i} L_W$).
+The valuation function $v_i=v_i(g(s),\theta_i)$ represents how strongly a neural component activates for certain outputs (high activation = high $v_i$, low activation = low $v_i$), and how much a component reduces the overall loss when processing certain inputs.

-The information contribution function $p_i=p_i(s,\theta)$ may represent training penalties ($p_i > 0$ for discouraged activation, $p_i<0$ for encouraged activation), attention focus (higher $p_i$ reduces attention allocation), $L1$ regularization terms, and network circuits resistance (limiting activations of certain inference paths).
+The information contribution function $p_i=p_i(s)$ may represent training penalties ($p_i > 0$ for discouraged activation, $p_i<0$ for encouraged activation), attention focus (higher $p_i$ reduces attention allocation), $L1$ regularization terms, and network circuits resistance (limiting activations of certain inference paths).
 Therefore, $u_i = v_i-p_i > 0$ encourages activation and $u_i = v_i-p_i < 0$ discourages activation.